mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+June 27, 2018
+- Add support for Ubuntu systemd images
+- Remove old copy of SimLab.py from labtainer-student/bin
+- Move apt and yum sources to /var/tmp
+- Clarify differences between use of "boolean" and "count\_greater" in assessments
+- Extend Add-HOST in start.config to include all components on a network.
+- Add option to new\_lab\_setup.py to add a container based on a copy of an existing container.

 June 21, 2018
 - Set DISPLAY env for root
 - Fix to build dependency handling of svn status output